nicojanssens/udp-hole-puncher-js/README.md

 ```
 gulp browserify [--production]
 ```
 Puts `udp-hole-puncher.debug.js` and `udp-hole-puncher.min.js` in `build` folder.
 Can be used in chrome and cordova app.
-When integrating in a cordova app, use `cordova-plugin-chrome-apps-sockets-udp`:
+When integrating udp-hole-puncher in a cordova app, use `cordova-plugin-chrome-apps-sockets-udp`:
 ```
 cordova plugin add https://github.com/MobileChromeApps/cordova-plugin-chrome-apps-sockets-udp
 ```